 - Direct equivalency: transfer course comes in as an exact UCONN course

 - Generic credit: transfer course does not come in as an exact UCONN course

 - Example: ENGL 92600, ENGL/Literature 2000 level

 - First-Year Writing: ENGL 1007, 1010, 1011, 2011 or ENGL 91002 & 91003 Completing the First-Year Writing requirement is a pre-requisite for the majority of English courses and all Writing Intensive “W” courses.
 The First-Year Writing office at the University of Connecticut recognizes courses equivalent to First-Year Writing courses in breadth, scope, and credits.
-You may be eligible for a waiver for ENGL 1010 or 1011 if you have equivalent coursework in writing courses at another accredited institution.
+You may be eligible for an equivalency waiver for ENGL 1007 or 1010 or 1011 if you have equivalent coursework in writing courses at another accredited institution.
 Information about and the form to apply for a First-Year Writing Equivalency is available here.